 Law Enforcement for the Municipal Court

 The Palestine Police Department performs the law enforcement duties of the municipal court.
-The police department arrests defendants with warrants, transports prisoners being held on municipal court warrants, serve summons, subpoenas, and other legal papers issued by the municipal court.
+The police department arrests defendants with warrants, transports prisoners being held on municipal court warrants and serves the summons, subpoenas, and other legal papers issued by the municipal court.
 The Palestine Police Department also provides security support for court operations which is comprised of judges, court staff, and visitors.

 If you have a warrant because you have failed to appear in court, please contact the clerk for your available options or appear at a court docket.
 Tex.
 Code Crim.
 Pro.
 Art.
 45.014(g) provides:

-(1) the defendant voluntarily appears to resolve the arrest warrant; and
+- The defendant voluntarily appears to resolve the arrest warrant

-(2) the arrest warrant is resolved in any manner authorized by this code.
+- The arrest warrant is resolved in any manner authorized by this code